windytan/slowrx/README.md

 slowrx
 ======

-Slowrx is an SSTV decoder for Linux.
+Slowrx is an SSTV decoder for Unix-like systems.

 Created by Oona Räisänen (OH2EIQ [at] sral.fi).